 Your employees are your first set of customers that deserve to be treated well.
 The fact is that employees are the windows through which the customers see or access your business.

-If you want your customers to see happy staff who are always ready to help, then you have no option than to make your staff feel highly appreciated, and as an integral part of the business.
+If you want your customers to see happy staff who are always ready to help, then you have no option but to make your staff feel highly appreciated, and as an integral part of the business.

 The fact is that happiness is contagious and can be easily noticed by customers.
 If your staff are happy with the ways you treat them, it will reflect in the ways they deal with customers.